A Rich Tradition’s Heritage Drape: The Banarasi Saree

 - Indian Destination Wedding at Sydney by Symphony Events

-Due to their labour-intensive weaving procedures, utilisation of quality raw materials, and exclusive, secret weaving techniques, Banarasis are prized and are very delicately woven.
+Due to their labor-intensive weaving procedures, utilization of quality raw materials, and exclusive, secret weaving techniques, Banarasis are prized and very delicately woven.

 Today’s brocades and Banarasis are made using a range of base materials and newly developed techniques, such as power looms if a customer is willing to forsake the modern versions in favour of the timeless allure of the hand-woven beauty.